 The most recent count of self-identified swingers in America, carried out by the Kinsey Institute, revealed that around 4 % (4 million) of the population put themselves in this category.
 If this percentage hasn’t changed, this would mean that the number of swingers today would be around 15 million.
 However, some studies suggest that the percentage might be even higher and a 2016 survey revealed that as many as one in five Americans admitted to having practiced some form of non-monogamy in their lifetimes.

-Other figures include the statistics from the AdultFriendFinder website, which is the oldest and largest swingers’ dating site, which has over 27+ million members.
+Other figures include the statistics from the AdultFriendFinder website, which is one of the oldest and largest swingers’ dating site, which has over 27+ million members but that includes many single people looking to hook-up with other singles.

 The demographics of swinging and non-monogamy are believed to have changed significantly in some areas too.
 Whereas the traditional image of swingers is of an older, wealthy heterosexual couple, today non-monogamous people are significantly younger and significantly more diverse.
 A 2018 comparison of monogamous and non-monogamous people revealed that only 36.4 % of the non-monogamous sample identified as heterosexual and a 2016 Canadian study of polyamorous respondents found that 75 % were aged between 25 and 44.
 What hasn’t changed, however, is that swingers are still well educated, as 62.5 % had a bachelors degree, 15.3% were students, and 17.4% worked in IT.